 Engagement with Indigenous communities was coordinated through the Municipal Comprehensive Review process to update the Regional Official Plan and Transportation and Water and Wastewater master plans.
 The Region coordinated engagement with each community individually based on its interest, capacity and availability as there is currently no provincially approved framework for engaging Indigenous communities.
-This engagement was initiated specifically with this plan in addition to a consultant and Indigenous facilitator supported all engagement activities when meeting with Indigenous communities.
+This was supported by a consultant and Indigenous facilitator for all engagement activities and when meeting with Indigenous communities.
 The opportunity to engage with and learn from Indigenous communities was valuable, as the communities' unique historic and cultural relationship to the land and water gave rise to important perspectives on managing the natural environment and land resources.
 The Region looks forward to continuing these conversations.